top of page

 What kind of modifications can be made to the container?

-We do have several local contacts for container modification projects and would be happy to refer their information.
+We do not offer container modifications.
+However, we do have several local contacts for container modification projects and would be happy to refer their information.

 How much do the containers cost?